gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 From that moment on, I started saying I loved jazz music among my friends and adults.

 The adults around me just smiled, I don't think they knew much about it either.
-And my friends replied with do not make jazz to us ahahahha.
+And my friends replied with do not make jazz to us, ahahahha.

 But I kept saying it anyway.
 I think, I loved it before I understood it.

 I love jazz music.
 I love it *a lot.*

 ---